-Whenever we see a word problem, we first have to check if there is a graph or a table.
-Is there a graph or a table?
+Whenever we see a word problem, we first have to check if there is a graph or a

 Will had 4 pennies.
 Later that day, he found 5 more pennies.
 How many penniesdoes Will have now?Problem Type:Change, increaseRelevant Information:ST = 4; C = 5; E = XNumber Sentence:4 + 5 = XAnswer:X = 9 pennies